 The slats are generally 7-8mm thick, providing good all-round protection.

 They can be prone to warping and gaps if the shed is not built properly on a level, solid standing.
 They can be draughtier than the other options too.

-That being said, overlap sheds have stood the test of time as the most popular shed construction and provided reliable garden storage in countless gardens and allotments.
+That being said, overlap sheds have stood the test of time as the most popular shed construction methods and have proven to be a reliable garden storage shed in countless gardens and allotments.

 These sheds are constructed using tongue and groove interlocking boards for a weather-tight finish.
 Shiplap differs from standard tongue-and-grove as it has a scalloped front for a different aesthetic which is also considered ideal for encouraging rain runoff.